-Principal: Rachel Fleming Deputy Principals: Sharon Behringer, Katrina Purvis, Carol Roulston
+Principal: Alison Gambino Deputy Principals: Sophia Bromley, Katrina Purvis, Carolyn Samijlowicz

-Dear Students and Parents/caregivers of the 2021 HSC Cohort,
+Dear students and parents/carers of the 2024 HSC Cohort,

-Welcome back to Term 4 and to the start of your HSC Courses.
+Welcome back to Term 4 and to the start of your HSC courses.
+Our aim is to support you grow and reach your potential.
+One of the ways we can assist is to ensure you have a clear understanding of our expectations.
 Although it may seem a daunting year ahead, it is also one we hope you enjoy as you embrace your learning and experience success.
-We know you will continue to build on positive relationships with your peers and teachers.
-Our aim is to support you grow and reach your potential.
-One of the ways we can assist is ensure you have a clear understanding of our expectations.
+We know you will continue to build positive relationships with your peers and teachers.